rook/rook/Documentation/ceph-csi-drivers.md

 csi_liveness 1
 ```

-Check the [monitoring doc](ceph-monitoring.md) to see how to integrate CSI liveness into ceph monitoring.
+Check the [monitoring doc](ceph-monitoring.md) to see how to integrate CSI
+liveness and grpc metrics into ceph monitoring.